sergioburdisso/pyss3/docs/index.rst

 .. image:: _static/plot_evaluations.gif

 In this 3D plot, each point represents an experiment/evaluation performed using that particular combination of values (s, l, and p).
-Also, these points are painted proportional to how good the performance was using that configuration of the model.
-Researchers can interactively change the evaluation metrics to be used (accuracy, precision, recall, f1, etc.) and plots will update "on the fly".
+Also, these points are painted proportional to how good the performance was according to the selected metric; the plot will update "on the fly" when the user select a different evaluation metric (accuracy, precision, recall, f1, etc.).
 Additionally, when the cursor is moved over a data point, useful information is shown (including a "compact" representation of the confusion matrix obtained in that experiment).
 Finally, it is worth mentioning that, before showing the 3D plots, PySS3 creates a single and portable HTML file in your project folder containing the interactive plots.
-This allows researchers to store, send or upload the plots to another place using this single HTML file (or even provide a link to this file in their own papers, which would be nicer for readers, plus it would increase experimentation transparency).
-For example, we have uploaded two of these files for you to see: `"Movie Review (Sentiment Analysis)" <_static/ss3_model_evaluation[movie_review_3grams].html>`__ and `"Topic
+This allows users to store, send or upload the plots to another place using this single HTML file.
+For example, we have uploaded two of these files for you to see: `"Sentiment Analysis (Movie Reviews)" <_static/ss3_model_evaluation[movie_review_3grams].html>`__ and `"Topic Categorization" <_static/ss3_model_evaluation[topic_categorization_3grams].html>`__, both evaluation plots were obtained following the :ref:`tutorials`.
-Categorization" <_static/ss3_model_evaluation[topic_categorization_3grams].html>`__,
-both evaluation plots were obtained following the :ref:`tutorials`.

 Want to give PySS3 a try?